sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 (`du --help` explains it's aim is to "Summarize disk usage of the set of FILEs, recursively for directories.")

 So basically Dust is helpful when you want to see what directories and files are taking up a lot of space on a hard drive.
+I've never used `du` before, but trying it now by just running `du`, it spits out a list of every file in a directory, recursively, with its size.
+I'm sure there are a series of flags I could run with it to get the output similar to `dust`'s default output... or I could just use `dust`.

+`du` does seem to be faster than `dust` though, so.

+#### Installation

+`cargo install du-dust` or [download the appropriate binary from the Releases page](https://github.com/bootandy/dust#download-install).

+#### Usage

-**Usage**: Run `dust` in a directory that you want to map out.
+Run `dust` in a directory that you want to map out.
 Here's an example from the ReadMe:

 ```text
 djin:git/dust> dust